wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/7-exercise-implement-tab-authentication.md

 ![Screenshot selecting ID and access tokens to be returned under the implicit flow](../media/azure-ad-portal-new-app-implicit.png)

-Save the settings by selecting **Save** in the toolbar at the top of the page.
+Save the settings by selecting **Save** in the toolbar at the bottom of the page.

 ### Grant Azure AD application permissions to Microsoft Graph